What is Financial Accounting?

 Financial Accounting Video

-This is a guide to what is Financial Accounting, definition and fundamentals of financial accounting.
-Here we discuss debit credit, journals, ledgers and four financial statements (income statement, balance sheet, cash flow and shareholders equity statement).
+This is a guide to what is Financial Accounting and its definition.
+Here we discuss the objectives and fundamentals of financial accounting including debit-credit, journals, ledgers and four financial statements (income statement, balance sheet, cash flow, and shareholders equity statement).
 You may have a look at these articles below to learn more –